 It’s a natural response.
 But, resting too much causes your body to decondition and leaves you feeling weaker.
 Whereas, too much movement, exercise or stretching leaves you with even more pain and inflammation.
 People tend to stretch or foam roll to ease the stiffness, but you can easily overdo it.
 Finding the balance between resting and doing safe movements is key.
 Let us help you get the right treatment for your sacroiliitis and prevent it from stopping you in your tracks.

-First we’ll confirm your diagnosis by testing your SIJ movements and eliminating other possibilities like pain coming from you lumbar spine.
+Effective treatment of lumbar radiculopathy focuses on addressing the underlying cause.
+Treating lumbar radiculopathy is a journey of calming the nerve down before building the back up.
+Our primary goal is centralization, meaning to move the pain out of the leg and back toward the spine. we’ll confirm your diagnosis by testing your lumbar movements and eliminating other possibilities.
 Your first goal is to protect it from further injury and create the ideal environment for it to start healing.
-Your techniques like mobilizations restores the SIJ movement if it’s moving too little, or we limit excessive joint translation using strapping and taping.
+Your techniques like mobilizations restores the movement if it’s moving too little, or we limit excessive joint translation using strapping and taping.
 We’ll control inflammation using laser and get rid of the guarding muscle spasms over your hip and lower back using various soft tissue treatments.
+While medication may ease pain temporarily, it won’t prevent symptoms from returning if the root issue isn’t treated.
+Early intervention is important, as ignoring or pushing through the pain can lead to worsening symptoms and, in some cases, more serious or lasting nerve problems.

 Phases of rehabilitation